 With cloud services offering unlimited scalability, more organizations are moving towards hosting their resources on the cloud.
 Therefore, enterprises are looking at ways to optimize cloud costs.

 Cloud cost optimization is the process of reducing your overall cloud costs by identifying mismanaged resources, reserving capacity to secure higher discounts, eliminating waste, and “right-sizing” services.
-Research by Gartner estimates that as much as 70% of cloud costs are wasted.
 Therefore, the best ways to optimize these costs include the following –

 The easiest way to optimize cloud costs is to identify and remove unused resources.
 For example, the admin might take up a temporary server but may forget to turn it off when the task is completed.
 Or he/she may fail to remove storage attached to jobs they terminate.
 In any case, an organization’s cloud services bills will include charges for resources they once purchased but no longer use and can be reduced to this extent.